NateDogg1232/NBC/readme.md

         - First output should be x value
         - Second output should be y value
       - IN:
+        - Get Current State
+          - 0: Status OK, Next out value will go to x
+          - 1: Status OK, Next out value will go to y
-        - First input is current x value
+          - 2: Status Bad, x value given is out of range
-        - Second input is current y value
+          - 3: Status Bad, y value given is out of range